 Where can I find fossils in Kentucky?

 Florida and Kentucky have Dinosaur World parks.
+This may interest you : Rocks and minerals national geographic.
 Big Bone Lick State Park, Union, Kentucky: Called “The Birthplace of American Vertebrate Paleontology,” the fossilized remains of the past inhabitants of Big Bone Lick State Park provide clues about ancient life in Kentucky.

 Where is the best place to look for fossils?